tbaums/konvoy-kudo-studio/README.md

 1. Click 'User Research' in the Nav bar
 1. Explain demo architecture
 1. Click '-' button to collapse architecture diagram
-1. Open browser 'Network' panel
+1. Open browser 'Network' panel and reload the page.
+(Right click on the page, and select "Inspect Element".
+Then, select the 'Network' panel tab.
+Reload the page to start capturing network traffic.)
 1. Move mouse across left-hand screenshot
 1. Explain that each mouse movement captured by the browser is posted directly to the Python Kafka API server, via an endpoint exposed through Traefik
 1. Observe Node.js Kafka API reading from Kafka queue and returning the mouse movements in the right-hand screenshot